MrNotPlayZz/MrNotPlayZz/README.md

 - 👀 I’m interested in Learning.
 - 🌱 I’m currently learning How to collaborate.
 - 💞️ I’m looking to collaborate on How to reach me.
-- 📫 How to reach me turns out u can't.
+- 📫 How to reach me turns out u can't what a shame.